ibexa/documentation-developer/docs/personalization/recommendation_integration.md

-You can place the code that loads the data from the eZ Recommender at the bottom of the generated document and flush the output buffer to the client just before requesting recommendations.
+You can place the code that loads the data from the eZ Recommender at the bottom of the generated document and flush the output buffer to the client before requesting recommendations.
-The browser will get a whole page to render and can display it even if the very end of the page is still loading.
+The browser gets a whole page to render and can display it even if the very end of the page is still loading.
 Then the JavaScript code with the recommendation information loaded at the bottom of the page must fill the gaps on the page with recommendations as soon as